 - A. Hats of any kind, sunglasses, and head covering of any kind are not to be worn while in the school building during the school day.
-Head dress worn in conjunction with religious affiliation will be allowed. - B. Attire with messages or illustrations that are lewd, indecent, vulgar or profane, or that advertise any product or service not permitted by law to minors - C. Clothing which exposes bare midriffs and/or backs or with extremely low necklines that expose cleavage - D. Tank tops must have a one and one-half inch strap not exposing under garments - E. Jackets or coats are not being worn during the school day unless teacher approved - F. Mutilated clothing. (excessive holes or rips above mid-thigh) - G. Exposed undergarments
+However, a TC logoed head covering is appropriate for Spirit Days when approved by administration.
+A head dress worn in conjunction with religious affiliation will be allowed. - B. Clothing which exposes bare midriffs and/or backs or with extremely low necklines that expose cleavage. - C. Tank tops must have a one and one-half inch strap not exposing under garments. - D. Jackets or coats are not being worn during the school day unless teacher approved.

-- H. Sagging pants, pajama pants or pajamas

-- I. Shorts or skirts shorter than mid-thigh

-- J. Sheer Clothing

-- K. Any adornment such as chains or spikes that reasonably could be perceived as or used as a weapon
+- E. Mutilated clothing (excessive holes or rips above mid-thigh). - F. Exposed undergarments. - G. Shorts or skirts shorter than mid-thigh. - H. Sheer Clothing. - I. Any adornment such as chains or spikes that reasonably could be perceived as or used as a weapon

+The dress code may be enforced by any staff member.
 Any questionable clothing is under the discretion of a teacher and/or administrator.